-Why is the Mona Lisa so expensive and what it has to do with information storage
+Why is the Mona Lisa so expensive?

 It may be hard to believe, but before the 20th century the most famous painting in the world, the Mona Lisa, was hardly known to anyone and definitely wasn’t showing any signs of becoming the celebrity art piece that it is today.